London Perl Mongers is a group of people who use Perl in their work or personal programming projects and like to meet

-Several members of the group use the IRC channel #london.pm on the perl.org network.
-Connect to irc.perl.org, and /join #london.pm
+A lot of us use the IRC channel #london.pm on the perl.org network.
+Connect to irc.perl.org, and /join #london.pm.

-London PM organised the first YAPC::Europe conference and raised a chunk of the initial funding for sponsoring Damian Conway to work on Perl for a year via Yet Another Society.
-London PM members have spoken at all of the major Perl conferences, including TPC, YAPC::NA and YAPC::Europe and the German Perl Workshop, and several of our members have authored books.
+London PM organised the first YAPC::Europe conference and raised some of the initial funding for sponsoring Damian Conway to work on Perl for a year via Yet Another Society.
+London PM members have spoken at all of the major Perl conferences, including TPC, YAPC::NA and YAPC::Europe and the German Perl Workshop. and several of our members have authored books.
 Once upon a time, London PM members sponsored a camel at the London Zoo.

 At the time of writing, Sue Spence is the leader of London.pm

 She follows a distinguished list of leaders, starting with founder Dave Cross, Paul Mison, Mark Fowler, Simon Wistow, Greg McCarroll, Leon Brocard, Leo Lapworth and Tom Hukins.
 See the history page for more details.

 Yes; in addition to the pages mentioned above about the mailing list and IRC channel, we also have a section on frequently asked questions, a small glossary, a page about our history and another about the camel.

 If you still have questions, why not join the mailing list and ask there?